teapython/OpenCV/README.md

   return mask
 ```

-Use these functions to create the lip mask
+Use these functions to create the lip mask:

 ```
 mask = getLipMask(imLipStick.shape[0:2], lipPoints)